How to Manage Microsoft Licensing in Certero

 2. Review the compliance grid.
 Each row is a Windows OS category with entitlements versus detected deployments.

-3. Double-click a record to explore entitlement origins: base licenses, Software Assurance upgrades, and step-ups.
+3. Double-click a record to explore entitlement origins: base licences, Software Assurance upgrades, and step-ups.

-4. Consider excluding virtual machines if they are licensed through user subscriptions rather than device licenses.
+4. Consider excluding virtual machines if they are licensed through user subscriptions rather than device licences.

 5. Manage CALs and Named Users